Team-Data-Pirates-SE-21/ConCal/README.md

-# ConCal-Fronend
+# ConCal
-Frontend of the ConCal project.
+ConCal project of SE-21 IIT.
+Application to predict compressive concrete strength and more.